StefanMocek/exlabs-recruitment-task/README.md

 Please note that in this case, the focus is on testing the application, and the deployment step is not included in the provided 'deploy.yml' file - it is done in second app.

+Code formatter:
+In this project I have user prettier with config in .prettierrc file

 Summary
 In this solution, I presented a web application architecture based on Node.js with Express.js framework, MongoDB as the database, and JWT token-based authentication.
 I provided sample endpoints for basic user operations and mentioned the use of GitHub Actions for automating the build, testing, and deployment process.